-Respect for human rights is a fundamental value of the Company.
-Williams strives to respect and promote human rights in our relationships with our employees, customers, communities, indigenous communities and other business stakeholders.
+While governments have the primary duty to protect and ensure fulfillment of human rights, Williams believes that respecting human rights is a fundamental value of the Company.
+Williams strives to respect and promote human rights in our relationships with our employees, customers, communities, indigenous communities, and other business stakeholders.

 Williams believes that employees should be treated with respect and dignity and work in an environment that is free from harassment and unlawful discrimination.
-The Company’s commitment to respect human rights in the workplace is manifested in our Code of Business Conduct and policies, standards and practices.
-These policies state, among other things, that we value and promote workforce diversity and do not tolerate unlawful discrimination or harassment.
+The Company’s commitment to respect human rights in the workplace is manifested in our Code of Business Conduct, and policies, standards and practices.
+These policies and procedures adhere to all domestic laws, and we are committed to core principles including nondiscrimination in the workplace state, among other things, that we and valueing and promote workforce diversity and do not tolerate unlawful discrimination or harassment.
 We maintain an ethical work environment that reflects the core values of our Company, and we provide a safe and secure workplace.

 Our employees have access to the Williams Business Ethics Resource Center, the Williams Action Line (1-800-324-3606) and online reporting (www.williams.ethicspoint.com), through which concerns and questions can be raised and resolved effectively.
 Employees are strongly encouraged to raise ethics, discrimination or harassment matters, and to report suspected violations of applicable laws, policies and/or our Code of Business Conduct.
 Retaliation for raising concerns in good faith is prohibited per our Internal Reporting and Non-Retaliation Policy.

 Williams strives to respect human rights through its supply chain by encouraging actions that are consistent with and further the objectives of our Code of Business Conduct, and by using suppliers whose corporate values are consistent with ours.
-Specifically, the Company encourages suppliers to follow best practices in the areas of freely chosen employment; working hours; respect in the workplace; wages and benefits; and health and safety.
+Specifically, the Company sets expectations of conduct through onboarding and contractual language acknowledgement of Williams Code of Conduct for Suppliers and Contractors to follow all applicable legal requirements in the areas of freely chosen employment; working hours; respect in the workplace; wages and benefits; health and safety; ethical sourcing; and the elimination of involuntary labor, human trafficking and child labor.
 We see relationships with our suppliers as an opportunity to share best practices and to promote continual learning and improvement with respect to human rights.

 Williams seeks to do business with customers who share our values with respect to human rights.
 We strive to carry out appropriate due diligence and encourage our customers to maintain high ethical standards and practices.
 Through our customer relationships we have an ability to share best practices, which we believe will help further the respect of human rights around the world.